arangodb/arangojs/MIGRATING.md

 This change mostly affects code that uses the `db.route` API to perform arbitrary requests to the ArangoDB HTTP API.

+The fetch API `Request` and `Response` objects are a bit different from the equivalent objects previously exposed by these methods.
+Note that while this means response objects still provide a `body` property, its semantics are very different as the fetch API expects the `blob`, `json` and `text` methods to be used instead.
+ArangoJS will use the relevant method during response handling and store the result in the `parsedBody` method:

 ```diff
   const myFoxxApi = db.route('my/foxx');
   const res = await myFoxxApi.get();